Mission & History

 From our historic West Village theater, Rattlestick has produced the first plays and early works of some of today’s leading voices, including Martyna Majok (Ironbound), Diana Oh (mylingerieplay), and Heidi Schreck (There Are No More Big Secrets).
-We are proud to make Rattlestick a place where some of our nation’s most celebrated playwrights feel safe to test their boldest ideas, including Dael Orlandersmith (Until the Flood), José Rivera (Massacre, Sing to Your Children), and Sam Hunter (Lewiston/Clarkston, nominated for the Drama Desk Award for Outstanding Play and the Outer Critics Circle Awards for Outstanding New Off-Broadway Play).
-Recently, Rattlestick received several prestigious grants allowing us to commission new work from writers such as Stacey Rose, Liba Vaynberg, and Cusi Cram, as well as a 3-year playwright residency for Basil Kreimendahl from the Andrew W. Mellon Foundation.
+We are proud to make Rattlestick a place where some of our nation’s most celebrated playwrights feel safe to test their boldest ideas, including Dael Orlandersmith (Until the Flood), José Rivera (Massacre, Sing to Your Children), and Sam Hunter (Lewiston/ Clarkston, nominated for the Drama Desk Award for Outstanding Play and the Outer Critics Circle Awards for Outstanding New Off-Broadway Play).

 We believe in the power of theater to communicate in surprising ways.
 We are committed to creating a culture of belonging.
 By creating a safe space that invites individuals and organizations to come as they are, our community is expansive and inclusive.
 Together we are moving towards an intimate collective.